DMould123/Note-Building/Notes/html.md

 ## HTML5 Semantic Elements 🚀

-TML5 introduced semantic elements which give meaning to the content, making it more understandable for both browsers and developers.
-Some of these elements include <header>, <footer>, <nav>, <section>, <article>, <aside>
+HTML5 introduced semantic elements which give meaning to the content, making it more understandable for both browsers and developers.
+Some of these elements include <header>, <footer>, <nav>, <section>, <article>, <aside>.

 These are some basic concepts to get started with HTML